-Thinking about selling your property?
+Thinking about listing your home for sale?
 Great!
 Here are three important things you need to take a look at before you get going.

 Step One: Clearing your Title